Knossos with Kids

 Yes, there are family-friendly guided tours of Knossos, including private tours, where the guide tells the Minotaur myth and the history in a way that engages children.

 A private tour is often ideal for families, as the guide can tailor the pace and content entirely to your children, adapt to their energy and interests, and keep the visit fun and flexible, pausing for questions or moving on as needed.
-Some tours are specifically designed to be family-friendly.
-Booking a guide who is used to working with children turns Knossos from a potentially tiring walk among ruins into an exciting adventure into the world of myth and the ancient Minoans.
-Plan your family visit and tours through our Palace of Knossos guide.
+Certain tours are designed specifically for families, with shorter routes and story-led commentary aimed at children.
+Booking a guide who is used to working with children turns Knossos from a potentially tiring walk among ruins into an exciting journey into the world of myth and the ancient Minoans.

 Frequently Asked Questions